patricksouth/OIDC-localhost-RP/README.md

-This is a local host example that uses CILogon as the OIDC OP.
+This is a local host example that connects to an OIDC OP.
-You need to register your localhost service with CILogon using the OIDC Config manager before this example will function.
+You need to register your localhost service with the OIDC OP before this example will function.

 Build the image with: